andrewjunyoung/symboard_wizard/README.md

 <img src="docs/res/input_sources_menu.png" alt="Input sources menu" width="600"/>

 1. Search for your keyboard layout.
-It's most likely to appear under others», at the bottom of the list.
+It's most likely to appear under «others», at the bottom of the list.

 <img src="docs/res/click_add.png" alt="Searching for your keyboard" width="600"/>